If coffee is your life blood, it deserves a special spot in your home. Here’s how to create a DIY coffee station at home.

 The reason a dresser is a great solution for your DIY coffee station is all the amazing storage with the drawers below…which brings me to my next essential item for your coffee bar….

-4. Easy access to coffee beans & filters
+4. Make sure your coffee station has easy access to coffee beans & filters

 One of the most important things to make your coffee bar functional is easy access to coffee beans & filters.